Natural Mineral Waters

-“Natural mineral waters have always provided benefits to living creatures on earth.” – J. Abbott, Seeking the Waters for Wellness, The BANA periodical Fall 2014, Issue 1.
+“Natural mineral waters have always provided benefits to living creatures on earth.” – Janet Abbott, Seeking the Waters for Wellness, The BANA periodical Fall 2014, Issue 1.

 Natural mineral waters are different from other types of waters—such as municipally treated water—due to the high concentration and content of minerals.
 There are both cold mineral waters and thermal waters naturally heated by the earth’s core.
 Water travels through the depths of geological time, dissolving minerals on its way to the surface and emerges as springs with a chemical composition that can be used to hydrate and heal.
 Some waters remain underground, absorbing minerals and gases for thousands of years, before emerging to the earths surface.